openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 **updateImageNow**

 This control can be used to manually start and stop updating the Image channel with a picture, or it will start and stop FFmpeg from creating snapshots from a RTSP source depending on how the bindings config parameters are set.
-The `UPDATE_IMAGE` config sets the state this control is set to on startup/reboot of Openhab.
+The `UPDATE_IMAGE` config sets the state this control is set to on startup/reboot of OpenHAB.
 When ON the image channel will update at the `POLL_CAMERA_MS` rate.
 Note that cameras that create snapshots from RTSP using FFmpeg will not update the image channel at all and the better methods like ipcamera.jpg covered in this readme, are the recommended way to achieve a picture.
 When OFF the Image channel will NOT update, but the other methods of achieving a picture or stream will still work.